 Ananas New Community

-Project Sugar is a new community established to sow the seeds of innovation for the future.
-Innovation drives the entire concept of Project Sugar from the establishment of a pedestrian oriented mixed use district to maker spaces within student residences to loft space for commercial start-ups; from energy efficient building cooling systems to integrated technology to storm-water management, the design creates a platform for a new creative lifestyle.
+Sevina Park is a new community established to sow the seeds of innovation for the future.
+Innovation drives the entire concept of the project from the establishment of a pedestrian oriented mixed use district to maker spaces within student residences to loft space for commercial start-ups; from energy efficient building cooling systems to integrated technology to storm-water management, the design creates a platform for a new creative lifestyle.

 The Student Residences form a new paradigm for Manila.
 A dynamic program mix enriched with collaboration and social spaces, retail spaces, cafes and outdoor terraces, creates a thriving educational community where living blends with learning.
 The single, double and four bed units are distributed around a common courtyard which connects to the landscape of the larger district.
 Open space provides shade, amenities and space for community interaction and collaboration.